 How Much Land Is Needed for a Duplex?

-In general, the total lot should be between 2.5 to 3.5 times the house’s size for a private residence.
-Because duplexes are shared spaces, you may decide that you do not need usable land around the building, or you may decide that you need more land to create separate yards.
-Either case is acceptable, as long as your building size meets your town or city codes and ordinances for how close it can be to the edges of the lot.
+For a private property, the size of the entire lot should ideally be between 2.5 and 3.5 times larger than the footprint of the building itself.
+You may decide that you do not require usable property around the building because duplexes are shared spaces, or you may decide that you require additional land to create separate yards.
+This is due to the fact that duplexes are shared spaces.
+Either scenario is okay as long as the size of your structure complies with the regulations and ordinances of your town or city in regards to how close it can be to the boundaries of the property.

 Pros and Cons of Living in a Duplex